 1. Booth initially planned to kidnap Lincoln.

 After meeting with Confederate spies in the summer of 1864, Booth spearheaded a plot to abduct Lincoln, bring him to the Confederate capital of Richmond, Virginia, and use him as a bargaining chip to secure the release of rebel prisoners.
 On March 17, 1865, Booth and his fellow conspirators hid along a country road in Washington, D.C., intending to commandeer the presidential carriage that was scheduled to carry Lincoln to a matinee performance of a play at Campbell Hospital to benefit wounded soldiers.
 Lincoln, however, had a change of plans and never showed.
-Booth soon had a change of plans as well.
-After the fall of Richmond and Confederate General Robert E. Lee’s surrender at Appomattox, he decided to kill, rather than kidnap, Lincoln.
+Some of the co-conspirators abandoned the plot thereafter, and Booth soon had a change of plans as well.
+After the fall of Richmond and Confederate General Robert E. Lee’s surrender at Appomattox, he decided to kill, rather than kidnap, Lincoln with help from the remaining co-conspirators.

 2. Ulysses S. Grant was originally scheduled to be at Lincoln’s side.